onionshare/onionshare/docs/source/features.rst

 OnionShare chat rooms don't store any messages anywhere, so the problem is reduced to a minimum.

 OnionShare chat rooms can also be useful for people wanting to chat anonymously and securely with someone without needing to create any accounts.
-For example, a source can send an OnionShare address to a journalist using a disposable e-mail address, and then wait for the journalist to join the chat room, all without compromosing their anonymity.
+For example, a source can send an OnionShare address to a journalist using a disposable email address, and then wait for the journalist to join the chat room, all without compromosing their anonymity.

 How does the encryption work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^